JustinZhengBC/CommentManager/README.md

 # Comment Manager

-Experimental branch that uses react.
+Experimental branch that uses react and redux.
 See master branch for more details.